Nanur

-Nanur (ننور) (Note: Also romanized as Nanūr; also known as Nanor and Pahlavī Dezh) is a village in, and the capital of, Nanur Rural District of Nanur District, Baneh County, Kurdistan province, Iran.
+Nanur (ننور) (Note: Also romanized as Nanūr; also known as Nanor and Pahlavī Dezh) is a village in, and the capital of, Nanur Rural District in Nanur District of Baneh County, Kurdistan province, Iran.

 Demographics

 Ethnicity

 The village is populated by Kurds.

 Population

 At the time of the 2006 National Census, the village's population was 530 in 88 households.
 The following census in 2011 counted 599 people in 141 households.
 The 2016 census measured the population of the village as 679 people in 178 households.